 ACCESS BY CAAS AND UKCAA

-This paragraph should specify that officers from CAAS and CAA must be allowed access to the Part 145 Organisation for the purpose of assuring compliance with procedures and standards and to investigate specific problems.
+This paragraph should specify that officers from CAAS and UKCAA must be allowed access to the Part 145 Organisation for the purpose of assuring compliance with procedures and standards and to investigate specific problems.

 There must also be an indication that in the case of a serious non-compliance with regulations or established standards, the Part 145 Organisation must accept that it may be subjected to CAAS enforcement action in order to maintain status with CAAS.